What to expect during ovarian cancer treatment

 Recent research has led to advancements and more options when it comes to ovarian cancer treatment.
 You may be wondering about immunotherapy.
 Unfortunately, it has not yet had the same success in treating ovarian cancer as it has with other types of cancer, says Dr. Schilder.
 For now, in addition to the treatments above, you may want to ask your doctor about the following options:

-Clinical trials: Some patients may enroll in programs that test the efficacy of promising new treatments or procedures.
-You can find trials near you by searching clinicaltrials.gov or ask your care team about them.
+- Clinical trials.
+Some patients may have the option of enrolling in programs that test the efficacy of promising new treatments or procedures.
+You can find trials near you by searching clinicaltrials.gov.
+You can also ask your care team about them.